hyperio546/termux-xfce/README.md

 ```
 and follow the steps! <br>
 # How to access the GUI? <br>
-Just install "VNC Viewer" from Play Store (or BVNC for advanced users) <br>
+Just install "AVNC" from Play Store <br>
-Type `localhost:1` in the connection, and then put the password you chose earlier and then login!
+Type `localhost:1` in the connection, and then put the password you chose earlier (leave the other directories empty they are not important) and then login!
 # How to start and stop the server <br>
 `startvnc` to start <br>
 `stopvnc` to stop <br><br>